personium/legacy-api-references/api/en/302_Box_Installation.md

     When exceeding the upper limit value, you can not install Box.
     * File size of bar file: 100MB
     * Before compression file size of entry in bar file: 10MB
-* Each entry is stored in the bar file in the order defined in the bar file.

 #### Box installation log detailed limit